Paulkie99/imm-jhse/README.md

     ```
     You can omit the --video flag to perform inference without video output.

+## Test results

+The result files used to obtain the results reported in the paper are given in the `result_files` folder.

 ## Citation

 Please cite our article if you use this repo for further research: